-- ✓ Copy the information from the "credentials" (= identification badge) of the athlete on the screening form.
-At some larger events, this information will appear automatically on the printed screening form after scanning the athlete's credentials. - ✓ Ask the athlete (not the coach/parent) the questions on the screening form, in the language of the athlete, if possible. - ✓ The screening form is given to the athlete.
-A second volunteer guides the athlete to Station 2.
+- Copy the information from the "credentials" (= identification badge) of the athlete on the screening form (see page 10).
+At some larger events, this information will appear automatically on the printed screening form after scanning the athlete's credentials. - ✓ Ask the athlete (not the coach/parent) the 3 questions on the screening form, in the language of the athlete, if possible. - ✓ The screening form is given to the athlete.
+A second volunteer guides the athlete to Station 1.